CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 When you enable {{<link url="FIPS" text="FIPS mode">}}, NVUE blocks both MD5 and SHA authentication for SNMPv3 usernames and trap destinations. `auth-none` is the only authentication setting NVUE accepts.
 To use authenticated SNMPv3 (`authNoPriv` or `authPriv`) on a FIPS-enabled switch, configure the user directly with `net-snmp` as described below.

 {{%notice note%}}
-- Cumulus Linux 5.18 and later relaxes this restriction; NVUE accepts `auth-sha` with `encrypt-aes` when FIPS mode is enabled and `snmpd` derives SNMPv3 keys without the additional configuration below.
+- Cumulus Linux 5.18 and later relaxes this restriction.
 If you require authenticated SNMPv3 on a FIPS-enabled switch, NVIDIA recommends you upgrade to Cumulus Linux 5.18 or later.
 The procedure below lets you run authenticated SNMPv3 in Cumulus Linux 5.16 as a temporary measure.
 - NVUE does not create, show, or remove users when you configure the user directly with `net-snmp`.
 {{%/notice%}}